vine93/vine93.github.io/index.md

 ## Research Summary
 <p align="justify">
 I am involved in Computer Architecture, Software Systems and Approximate Computing research.
-My research focuses on building power and performance effecient datacenter infrastructure.
-I have been involved in the following projects as a Graduate Student.
+My research focuses on building power and performance effecient datacenter infrastructure.These are the projects I have undertaken in my Master's program.
 </p>

 *   **ConfigNVPSim** is a cycle accurate multicore simulator based out of gem5 simulation framework.
 ConfigNVPSim